PeterDayeNi/CP2/Pre-Project Assignment/Deconstruction of the personal NAS system.md

 ## Software Part

-For the software part, it’s very simple, and there are many way you can do it.
-The easiest way is to install Syncloud system on your Raspberry Pi.
-However, your Raspberry can only be used as a personal NAS.
-The other way is to install Raspbian system, then install the software like ArOZ Online or Nextcloud.
+For the software part, it’s like a bridge or gate, and there are many way you can do it.
+The software like ArOZ Online or Nextcloud on Raspbian system is designed to do this job.
+So basicly this kind of software create a platform that you can connect to by your computer, and when you put the files you want to storage in hard drive on this platform.
+Then the platform will sort out the files and put it in to the hard drive.
+Also, you can access the platform on any device by using your own account.

 ## Hardware Part

-For hardware part, all you need to do is a hard disk connect to the Raspberry Pi and find a disk holder.
-Shoe box will be a nice choice if you can’t find a suitable disk holder.
+For hardware part, is the place where you put your files in.
+Usually it is a hard disk holder with a power supply, and with hard drives in it.
+It is the same as the bookcase which you place your books.